0

 €

-Essential oils and hydrosols from copper stills are more sensuous, more captivating, and richer—“fuller” in the bouquet.
+Essential oils and hydrosols from copper stills usually appear fuller, rounder, and richer in aroma.

-Cooling is provided by a coil condenser : an approx. 1 m long, spiral-bent copper tube in a copper container for 2.6 liters of cooling water.
-Using the included silicone hose (1 m), a water tap or a small circulation pump for an indoor fountain (not included) can be connected to the cooling-water inlet and outlet ports.
-The container is open at the top so that, if necessary, the cooling water can be changed manually or crushed ice can be added if no running water is available.
+Reliable cooling: The included coil condenser consists of an approximately 1 m long spiral copper tube in a copper container for 2.6 liters of cooling water.
+With the included silicone hose (1 m), you can connect a water line or a small recirculation pump (not included).
+If no running water is available, the cooling water can simply be replaced or supplemented with ice cubes.

-The still is supplied with a detailed user manual , so you can start distilling immediately without any problems.
+Ready to use right away: The system comes with detailed operating instructions so you can start distilling immediately without unnecessary guesswork.

 Length: approx. 64 cm

-Width: base diameter (dimension for hotplate): 17.5 cm; diameter including handles: 26 cm
+Width: base diameter (measurement for stovetop): 17.5 cm; diameter with handles: 26 cm

 Height without thermometer, 2-liters version: 28.5 cm; 5-liters version: 36.5 cm